fusion809/fusion809.github.io-old2/pages/glossary.md

 * **GNU Project software**, such as Bash, the coreutils package, glibc, *etc.*
 * A **package management system**, such as APT, DNF, Entropy, pacman, Portage, *etc.*

+### Release Models: Fixed vs. Rolling
+In the context of operating system development, there are two main types of **release model**: fixed and rolling.
+The most popular of these is the fixed release model, with the rolling release model being mostly used by bleeding edge operating systems geared towards advanced users like Arch Linux and Gentoo Linux.

+Operating systems that follow a **fixed release model**[^1] have fixed releases,[^2] which users are required to upgrade to, in order to keep their system up-to-date.
+This upgrade process can be via downloading or otherwise acquiring the installation media[^3] for the latest version and going through its installer,[^4] via one's package manager[^5] or other methods.
+In my experience

 ### File Archive
 A **file archive** is a type of file, that stores one or more files, potentially with associated metadata, in a more portable and easily-compressed format.
 On Linux and other &#42;nix systems, the most common type of file archive is a tar archive (which have the `.tar` file extension), with rar archives (file extension: `.rar`) being a popular alternative, especially for non-Linux platforms such as Windows. `tar` is a basic Unix utility, the specifics of this utility, its syntax, supported file formats, *etc.* is dependent on the &#42;nix system it belongs to.
 Most Linux distributions use GNU tar as their default tar utility, but also have FreeBSD's tar (usually called by the `bsdtar` command) utility available from their software repositories.